mohamedbasith30122001/Phonepe_Pulse_Data_Visualization/README.md

 - To see detailed code to use plotly for Geo visualization see phonepe_pulse_dashboard.py (Geo-visualization of transacion data section)

-## User device analysis od Phonepe data
+## User device analysis of Phonepe data
 ### BAR CHART ANALYSIS
 ### PIE CHART ANALYSIS